lancenacabuan/Shaliah/README.md

     and the "image" by which the universe was created[\[33\]](https://plato.stanford.edu/entries/trinity/trinity-history.html#:~:text=A%20direct%20influence%20on%20second,Philo%20Works%3B%20Dillon%201996).
-    The Logos, in Philo's thought, sometimes seems like an intermediary divine being–he even calls it a "second god" on occasion (though careful to maintain monotheism by noting the second is not equal to the first).
+    The Logos, in Philo's thought, sometimes seems like an intermediary divine being – he even calls it a "second god" on occasion (though careful to maintain monotheism by noting the second is not equal to the first).
 However, Philo's Logos is arguably not a separate person but a personification of God's mind or a collection of divine ideas